vladen/aerobus/spec/readme.md

 <a name="aerobuschannel-subscribeobject"></a>
 ## #subscribe(@object)
-adds new subscriber to #subscribers, Subscriber#done calls @object.done.
+wraps @object with Aerobus.Subscriber and adds to #subscribers, @subscriber.done invokes @object.done.

 ```js
 var channel = aerobus().root,